PubSub+ Self-Contained Connectors

 -

-A common Configuration Model
+A Common Configuration Model

-Each PubSub+ Self-Contained Connector:
+Each Self-Managed Connector:

 -